Title: To Boldly Bite…Author:

 Dawn Summers (after a fashion)/f, Drusilla/T'Pol, Drusilla/Jhamel, Drusilla/f, Drusilla/T'Pol/fDisclaimer:

-, I'm not sure I'd admit to owning the Star Trek
+, I'm not sure that even the last two movies would be enough to make me admit to owning the Star Trek

 …where no vamp has bitten before.
 When Earth emerges from the ashes of World War III and reaches for the stars, humans aren't the only ones with arms outstretched.Joe's Note:

-Before, the humans who had stared at her when she visited the Belching Dragon - a prominent and popular interspecies eating establishment - had done so out of curiosity as best she could tell.
-It was only logical; her fellows generally stuck to the various compounds established by assorted Vulcan organizations with sizeable enough groundside presences to warrant them and ate their own food in the company of their own kind.
-Now, T'Pol noticed, there was more hostility to the looks she received.
+Before, the humans who had stared at her when she visited the Belching Dragon - a prominent and popular 'Chinese' eating establishment - had done so out of curiosity as best she could tell.
+It was only logical; her fellows generally stuck to the various compounds established by assorted Vulcan organizations with sizable enough ground-side presences to warrant them, where they ate imported food in the company of their own kind.
+Now, T'Pol noticed, far more people greeted her presence with hostile looks than inquisitive ones.
 Almost as if the humans blamed her for what the Xindi weapon had done to their planet.
-Either her personally or Vulcans in generally; she wasn't quite sure.
-But even the humans were not that illogical… were they?
+Either her personally or Vulcans in generally, she wasn't quite sure.
+But even humans weren't that illogical… were they?

 Seeing as how she had no intention of talking to them, much less correcting any misconceptions they might have about the state of local galactic affairs and politics, T'Pol decided to ignore them for the duration of her visit.
 After all, she wasn't here to talk to them, just consume required nutrients and solicit advice.
 Making her way over to the table where her dining companion was already waiting, she nodded to the waiter as he handed her a menu.
 "Mint tea, Scott."
 He nodded and headed back toward the kitchen as she slid into the booth.
 "K'Eshtan."

 Feeling her upper lip involuntarily curl in disgust at the mere thought of ingesting K'Eshtan's favorite food, T'Pol shook her head.
 While she had come to enjoy the many varieties of Terran rice and many of the native vegetables the restaurant incorporated into its sushi rolls, she was dubious when it came to ingesting any sort of algae.
-Although the chances of her trying some form of algae were likely several times better than the odds of her consuming animal matter, dead or alive, aquatic or otherwise.
+Although the likelihood of her someday trying some form of algae was several orders of magnitude higher than the odds of her consuming animal matter, dead or alive, aquatic or otherwise.
 "I think not.
 Only humans could come up with such an unusual but efficient method of presenting food, ruin it by including animal matter, and then ask one to use those odd sticks of yours unless one wants to touch their food."

 K'Eshtan's response came in the form of a slight shrug, separating a second pair of chopsticks as Scott returned with T'Pol's now customary cup of mint tea and a clear plastic cup filled with the abominable product known as 'Mountain Dew' that the younger Vulcan found so addictive.
 K'Eshtan had convinced T'Pol to try it once.
 T'Pol still remembered the way Soval had stared at her all the next day as she continually ran her tongue over the top of her mouth, trying to jar loose the aftertaste that rather stubbornly remained.
 "Suit yourself.
 However, according to Scott, the restaurant receives a new shipment of fish on a daily basis.
 All fish remaining at the end of the day are disposed of.
 Therefore, it is illogical to avoid eating sushi when I come here because the fish will still be dead whether or not I order it, and it will go to waste if it is not consumed."